 Joby Wavo Microphone For Vloggers – Specs And Information

-Up next is another key piece of gear for those who are looking for or already in the vlogging life.
+Up next is another key piece of gear for those who are looking for or are already in the vlogging life.
 What is the key difference between vlogging and simply taking pictures?
 The person!
 What is one of the most important aspects of the person who is doing the vlogging?
 Their voice.
 What is needed to properly record that voice?
 A quality microphone.
 That’s where Joby comes in.

 Joby has come out to support the vlogging space by selling the Wavo and Wavo Mobile microphones.
 As they describe it, these mics are for those mobile content creators who are on the go and need a compact mic in order to pick up their voices.
 But just how good is this Wavo mic?
 Does it provide all the answers that vloggers need?
 That’s what we’re here to look at.
 We’ll examine the specifications of the Wavo microphone, see just how it does the job that it claims to be able to do, all before summing it up with the pros and cons of this mobile machine.